backenddeveloper/web_developer_tech_test/README.md

 - Allocate pets to, and remove Pets from, an Owner.

-There are a few requirements that we would like you to work in to your solution...
+## Requirements that we would like you to work in to your solution...
 It is important that page users are able to perform their pet based administration tasks very quickly.
 After surveying a small user group we have determined that the following features are highly desirable to CDO users:

 - A single page where all Cats, Dogs and Owners are visible at the same time.